-- Stir together white wine, blueberries, raspberries, strawberries and apple juice together in a large pitcher.
-Cover and refrigerate for 1-4 hours, so that the flavors can meld.
-(Heads up that the longer the mixture sits, the more red it will become.)
+- Stir together white wine, strawberries, blueberries, raspberries and orange in a large pitcher.
+Cover and refrigerate for 1 to 4 hours*, so that the flavors can meld.

-- When you’re ready to serve the sangria, gradually stir in the champagne and apples and ice.
-Serve immediately.
+- Once you’re ready to serve the sangria, stir in the sparkling white wine, apples and a handful of ice.

 If you make this recipe, be sure to snap a photo and hashtag it #gimmesomeoven.
 I'd love to see what you cook!